Particle Systems arising from an anti-ferromagnetic Ising model: Introduction

-Under $\mu$, Theorem \ref{expect:thm:expectb} gives an explicit formula for the expected number of {\bf a}, {\bf b} edges and creations per fundamental domain for $x \in (0,1)$ and $u \in (0,1)$.
-Essentially, each expectation can be written as a linear combination of elliptic integrals, with the exact expression dependent on whether $u<u_c$, $u=u_c$ or $u>u_c$.
-By considering a low temperature expansion, then
+Under $\mu^{u,x}$, Theorem \ref{expect:thm:expectb}, Corollary \ref{expect:prop:Na} and Corollary \ref{expect:coro:NX} give explicit formulas for the expected number of {\bf b}, particles and creations per fundamental domain respectively for $x \in (0,1)$ and $u \in (0,1)$.
+By considering a low temperature expansion of the above results, we find that